-All computations necessary to establish the exact position of the work from control points shall be made and preserved by the Contractor.
-All computations, survey notes and other records necessary to accomplish the work shall be neatly made available to the Department.

-The Engineer may check all or any portion of the stakeout survey work or notes made by the Contractor and any necessary correction to the work shall be made immediately.
-Such checking by the Department shall not relieve the Contractor of his/her responsibility for the accuracy or completeness of the work.
+All computations necessary to establish the exact position of all work from the control points shall be made and preserved by the Contractor.
+All computations, survey notes and other records necessary to accomplish the work shall be made available to the Department in a neat and organized manner at anytime as directed by the Engineer.
+The Engineer may check all or any portion of the stakeout survey work or notes made by the Contractor and any necessary correction to the work shall be made as soon as possible.
+The Contractor shall furnish the Engineer with such assistance as may be required for checking all lines, grades, and measurements established by the Contractor and necessary for the execution of the work.
+Such checking by the Engineer shall not relieve the Contractor of his/her responsibility for the accuracy or completeness of the work.